braintree/popup-bridge-ios/README.md

 Installation
 ------------

+### CocoaPods

-PopupBridge is available through [CocoaPods](https://cocoapods.org).
-To install it, add the following line to your Podfile:
+To integrate using [CocoaPods](https://cocoapods.org), add the following line to your Podfile:

 ```ruby
 pod 'PopupBridge'
 ```
+### Carthage

 To integrate using Carthage, add `github "braintree/popup-bridge-ios"` to your `Cartfile`, and [add the frameworks to your project](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

+### Swift Package Manager

+To integrate using Swift Package Manager, select File > Swift Packages > Add Package Dependency and enter `https://github.com/braintree/popup-bridge-ios` as the repository URL.
+Tick the checkbox for `PopupBridge`.

+If you look at your app target, you will see that `PopupBridge` is automatically linked as a framework to your app (see General > Frameworks, Libraries, and Embedded Content).

 Sample App
 -------